learn-co-curriculum/react-rendering/README.md

 the more common uses of **componentWillUpdate** is to to call an action, set a variable or start an animation (not in the state) based on state changes.

+In the theater, this method would be used to set up the stage following a script change: maybe you need a different background for a scene, new costumes, more upbeat music etc. All of this would be done just before the `render()` method, or, in our case, just before the new script is read out.

 ### `render()`
 The `render()` method is the most familiar one to all React developers.
 In fact, in everyday development, we often end up writing React components that only use the `render()` method!
 At this stage, the next props and state have become available from `this.props` and `this.state` and the component gets rendered into the DOM.

+For our theater, this is where the play is being carried out: no changes are being made to the script or the scenery at this stage, it is purely taking the script the director is happy with and the props that have been laid out, and carrying out the play.

 ### `componentDidUpdate(prevProps, prevState)`
 This method used very often, but it is a kind of a looking back to the opdate that's just occurred.
 We will have access